bjornkihlberg/PureScript-Tutorials/ex11 - reactive programming/README.md

     pure unit
 ```
 *Note that we haven't told PureScript which types we want to work with.
 PureScript has a Hindley-Milner type system that infer the types by how we use `event` or `push`.
 We get the terseness of dynamic languages like Python but high reliability.*

+*Further you should notice that this is very similar to [Redux](https://redux.js.org/).
+Actually, you can implement Redux in PureScript in one or two lines of code.*
 ## Instructions
 ### Setup
 1. Install required packages